Corey Feldman: Sexual misconduct allegations against Feldman

 In January 2018, Feldman was under investigation by police on charges of sexual battery.
 However, Feldman was cleared of all charges the following month.

 In June 2020, Feldman removed himself from the SAG-AFTRA Sexual Harassment Committee after SAG-AFTRA had issued a resolution to remove him from the committee following a number of sexual misconduct allegations that were made.
 Former members of Corey's Angels have come forward and accused Feldman of having "abused, sexually harassed and taken advantage of them".
-These women include: Jacqueline Von Rueden, Poeina Suddarth, Margot Lane, Chantal Knippenburg, Amy Clark, Mara Moon, Jezebel Sweet, and Krystal Khali, who detailed information relating to Feldman's conduct with women.
-The SAG-AFTRA national board resolution also stated that there had been "formal complaints to law enforcement, including the Los Angeles Police Department," against Feldman, and added that "investigations are currently ongoing into the allegations of sexual harassment".
+These women include: Jacqueline Von Rueden (Jezebel Sweet), Poeina Suddarth, Margot Lane, Chantal Knippenburg, Amy Clark, Mara Moon, and Krystal Khali, who detailed information relating to Feldman's conduct with women.

+The SAG-AFTRA national board resolution stated that there had been "formal complaints to law enforcement, including the Los Angeles Police Department," against Feldman, and added that "investigations are currently ongoing into the allegations of sexual harassment".